UBC-MDS/DSCI_522_PM2.5_Analysis/README.md

 # DSCI 522 Analysis of PM 2.5 in Beijing and Shanghai
 Data analysis project for DSCI 522 - Analyzing PM 2.5 in Beijing and Shanghai

-## Summary:
-This data analysis project is to perform hypothesis testing for the difference between two population means, and conduct a two-sample t-test of the null hypothesis.
-Also, visualization and interpretation are included.

 ## Team members

 [Wilson Deng](https://github.com/xiaoweideng)

 [Ting Pan](https://github.com/panntingg)

+## Project Summary

+This data analysis project is to perform hypothesis testing for the difference between two population means, and conduct a two-sample t-test of the null hypothesis.
+Also, necessary visualization and interpretation are included.

 ## Question